 While considered most common in teenagers who are experiencing hormonal changes, people of all ages can get acne.
 Hormonal changes during puberty, pregnancy, and menstrual cycle, environmental irritants, and skin care products are all common causes of acne flare-ups.
 Acne typically appears on the face, neck, back, chest, and shoulders.

-Acne is the most common of skin problems faced by most of the people at some point in their lives.
+Acne is one of the most common skin problems faced by most people at some point in their lives.
 Sometimes some people develop severe acne that leads to permanent or disfiguring scars.
 When collagen within the skin gets damaged due to inflammation, it leads to permanent changes in the texture of the skin and this process is known as scarring.
-Many patients refer the term "scarring" to the changes in color that remain for many months after the healing of acne lesion.
+Many patients refer the term “scarring” to the changes in color that remain for many months after the healing of acne lesions.

 Acne scar treatments in Cleveland at Cleveland Cosmetic Surgery give an improved appearance to the skin.
 There are different treatments for different type of scarring.
 Besides surgery, much advanced techniques are available at Cleveland Cosmetic Surgery, which have a high success rate and patient satisfaction.
 The treatments for scarring and color changes available at Cleveland Cosmetic Surgery are discussed below in detail.

 Scarring from acne can be of different types such as “ice pick” scarring, hypertrophic scarring, and atrophic scarring.
 These scars are discussed as follows:

 - Ice pick scars: These scars are deep pitted and have steep edges.

 - Heterotrophic scars: These scars are thick and lumpy scars which sit above the skin surface.
 They are common on the back and chest.